tomas/mle/README.md

 The `tree` command is for browsing directories.
 It's optional but you definitely want it.

-If you want to try the experimental plugin system, you'll need to install LuaJIT:
+If you want to try the experimental plugin system, you'll need to install LuaJIT and pkg-config:

-    $ apt install libluajit-5.1-dev # brew install luajit, etc
+    $ apt install libluajit-5.1-dev pkg-config # brew install luajit pkg-config, etc

 Clone the repo and initialize submodules: